microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Select *Replicating Machines* from the navigation pane on the left.
 You should now see the 2 servers and their status.

 ![image](./img/repl11.png)

+> [!IMPORTANT]
+> Please note that the initial replication might take some time.
+Within the MicroHack environment it should not take longer than 30 minutes.

 ### **Task 5: Perform Test Migration**